paralus/website/docs/Single Sign On/gitlab.md

 Click Save & Exit.

-At this point, you have successfully added GitLab as an identify provider for Paralus.
+At this point, you have successfully added GitLab as an identity provider for Paralus.

 ## Verify Login with GitLab